 Satirical tone aside, gray paint is where a lot of us start when it comes to redecorating a room.
-For decades now, it's been the most popular neutral and you still can't scroll through Pinterest or Instagram without seeing gray walls.
+For decades now, it's been the most popular neutral and you still can't scroll through Pinterest or Instagram without seeing an abundance of gray walls – either matching with one of the best sofas in a living room, or in a modern and neutral kitchen.

 Well, we've called in the experts at Farrow & Ball, Valspar, Benjamin Moore, Sherwin-Williams and more to find out...

 - Love this shade?
-See Gray paint: 10 of the best colours and how to use them
+See our guide to gray paint: 10 of the best colors and how to use them

 All you have to do is look the Colors of the Year for 2020 and 2021 to see we are definitely moving away from our love of cool neutrals.
 Instead, paint companies are encouraging us to be bolder in our decor.